Frequently Asked Questions

 Are there particular criteria that the Admission Committee look for?

 Each application is evaluated as a whole rather than on just one aspect of the package.
-Applicants are judged on academic credentials (GPA, GRE scores), their statement of purpose and, especially, on letters of recommendation.
+Applicants are judged on academic credentials (GPA and relevant course grades), their statement of purpose and, especially, on letters of recommendation.
 Prior research experience and strong recommendation letters from research mentors are considered to be particularly important.

 What do students typically accomplish before graduation?